 Companies provide Leadership Development and Rotational Programs to recent college graduates.
 Each program offers training in different areas of the company with comprehensive experiences and mentorship.
 The goal is to recruit and develop leaders for their organization.

 The following companies offer Leadership Development and Rotational Programs.

 Diversity and Inclusion

 Our office is committed to providing resources on diversity employment and working with employers who are seeking diversity.
 If you have questions about finding companies interested in diversity hiring contact Diedra Livingston, Assistant Director of Diversity Initiatives, at firstname.lastname@example.org.

 The employment programs and job databases below are tailored specifically for job seekers with disabilities.
 To maximize your job search success, use these resources with other job search resources offered through our office and by your Career Services Coordinator.

-Your legal name will be used for background checks, on social security documents, and insurance forms.
-If you have taken steps to change your name legally, then you may use your new legal name for these purposes.
-Human Resources managers are required to maintain confidentiality, but there is always some risk of disclosure.
+Your legal name should be used for background checks, on social security documents, and on insurance forms.
+If you have taken steps to legally change your name, then you may use your new legal name for these purposes.
+Remember that Human Resources managers are required to maintain confidentiality, but there is always some risk of disclosure.
 You can use your preferred name in your email, phone directory, and company information.